 Once upon a time it was every up and coming artists dream to get their CD’s on the shelves of major retailers such as Best Buy, Wal-Mart & Target along with all their local music shops.
 Well… times have changed and while getting distribution in major retailers is still an incredible feat there are now major digital stores such as iTunes who have made it easier than ever to sell your music worldwide.
-BUT before you release your music on iTunes and proudly plaster the link all over the digital world there’s just a few very important details you need to take into consideration.
+BUT before you release your music on iTunes and proudly plaster the link all over the digital world there are just a few very important details you need to take into consideration.

 Paying To Handover Leads to iTunes?

 If you’ve already worked your butt off to grow a substantial fanbase of awesome people who want to purchase your music and support you then why send them to iTunes who’s going to take 30% of all your sales?
-On top of that if your fan isn’t already a customer of iTunes you’re basically paying iTunes to take all of your fans information so that they can now advertise your competitors music to them!
+On top of that if your fan isn’t already a customer of iTunes you’re basically paying iTunes to take all of your fans information so that they can now advertise your competitor’s music to them!
 Not cool bro!

 Loosing New Fans

 Let’s look at it from a different scenario.
-Let’s say someone just found out about your music for the first time on YouTube or Soundcloud and they noticed that you placed a link in your description to purchase the song off iTunes because you want them to know you’re “legit”.
+Let’s say someone just found out about your music for the first time on YouTube or Soundcloud and they noticed that you placed a link in your description to purchase the song on iTunes because you want them to know you’re “legit”.
 Now they go and purchase your song from iTunes but guess what? iTunes keeps all of their information and doesn’t share it with you!
 Which means you can’t contact them thanking them for their support.
 You can’t add them to your mailing list heck you don’t even know who they are!
 Which makes it impossible for you to build a relationship with them unless they hunt you down.
-You win short term by gaining a sale but you loose long term by likely loosing a fan.
+You win small short term by gaining a sale but you loose big long term by likely losing a fan.

 Don’t Get It Twisted